-Mi'kmaq Governance Committee Member: Set up by the Mi'kmaq Chiefs of Nova Scotia to investigate differnet forms of self-governance and make recomendations for the implementation of such to the Chiefs.
+Former member of the Mi'kmaq Governance Committee Member: Set up by the Mi'kmaq Chiefs of Nova Scotia to investigate differnet forms of self-governance and make recomendations for the implementation of such to the Chiefs.

-Council on Mi'kmaq Education, former Chair and Member: Set up by the government of Nova Scotia as a means for the minister of education to recieve recomendations from the Mi'kmaq community on ways to improve Mi'kmaq participation in the Province's education system.
+Former Member of the Council on Mi'kmaq Education, former Chair and Member: Set up by the government of Nova Scotia as a means for the minister of education to recieve recomendations from the Mi'kmaq community on ways to improve Mi'kmaq participation in the Province's education system.

 Canadian Committee of Genocide Scholars, February 10, 2012.

 Sample: PAST VOLUNTARY ACTIVITIES: